CIS-566-Fall-2021/hw02-raymarching-sdfs/README.md

 `color = 0.5 * (dir + vec3(1.0, 1.0, 1.0))`.
 If your screen looks like the
 following image, your rays are being cast correctly:
 ![](rayDir.png)
-- __(70 points)__ Create and animate a scene using signed distance functions.
+- __(70 points)__ Create a scene using raymarched signed distance functions.
-The subject of your scene can be anything you like, provided your scene includes the following elements:
+The subject of your scene should be based on some reference image, such as a shot from a movie or a piece of artwork.
+Your scene should incorporate the following elements:
-  - The SDF combination operations Intersection, Subtraction, and Smooth Blend
+  - The SDF combination operation Smooth Blend
-  - Raymarch optimization by way of bounding volumes around SDFs, arranged in a Bounding Volume Hierarchy
-  - Animation of at least two scene attributes such as color, position, scale, twist, rotation, texture, or anything else you can think of
+  - Basic Lambertian reflection using a hard-coded light source and SDF surface normals
-  - At least two functions mentioned in the Toolbox Functions slides used for animation
+  - Animation of at least one element of the scene, with at least two Toolbox Functions used to control the animation(s).
-  - Procedural texturing using toolbox functions and/or noise functions
-  - Shading that involves surface normal computation

-- __(10 points)__ Add GUI elements via dat.GUI that allow the user to modify at least two different attributes of your scene.

 - __(10 points)__ Following the specifications listed
 [here](https://github.com/pjcozzi/Articles/blob/master/CIS565/GitHubRepo/README.md),